Cork Institute of Technology (2011-2015), University College Cork (2015-2019)

 During college I worked in a hotel and then a shop at the weekends and during the summer.
 I currently work in Teagasc.

-About Me: Post doc who enjoys baking, reading, board games, and the beach.
+Post doc who enjoys baking, reading, board games, and the beach.

 I am a Corkonian currently working as a post doc in Teagasc and APC Microbiome Ireland.
 I have always lived in Cork and completed my undergraduate degree in Nutrition and Health Science in CIT.
 Last year I completed my PhD where I was looking at the microbes in the guts of athletes.
 After I finished my PhD I was lucky to start a job as a postdoctoral researcher, which is what I am working as now.